popeadam/Kometa/docs/kometa/install/local.md

 This article will walk you through getting Kometa set up and running.
 It will cover:

 1. Retrieving the Kometa code
 2. Installing requirements
 3. Setting up the initial config file
 4. Creating some sample collections using the defaults
 5. Setting up a Collection File and creating a sample collection.
 6. Adding some default overlays.

 The specific steps you will be taking:

 1. Verify that the version of Python installed is between 3.9 and 3.13.
 2. Verify that the Git tools are installed and install them if not
 3. Use `git` to retrieve the code
 4. Install requirements [extra bits of code required for Kometa]
 5. Gather two things that the script requires:
-   - TMDb API Key
+    1. TMDb API Key
-   - Plex URL and Token
+    2. Plex URL and Token

 6. Then, iteratively:
-   - use `python` to run the script
+    1. Use `python` to run the script
-   - use a text editor to modify a couple of text files until you have a working config file and a single working Collection File.
+    2. Use a text editor to modify a couple of text files until you have a working config file and a single working Collection File.

 Note that running a Python script is inherently a pretty technical process.
 If you are unable or unwilling to learn the rudiments of using tools like python and git, you should probably strongly consider running Kometa in [Docker](docker.md).
 That will eliminate the Python and git installs from this process and make it as simple as it can be.